-The explosion energy powered phase ends at $\sim$ 3 days when our observations begin but VR and g band data have been published in A11 and T12.
+The explosion energy powered phase ends at ~ 3 days when our observations begin but V R and g band data have been published in A11 and T12.
 These data are insufficient to construct a bolometric lightcurve but it is clear that this phase corresponds to a strong decline of the bolometric luminosity.
-As discussed in B12 the decline is caused by cooling, both by expansion and radiative diffusion, depends on the mass and radius of the hydrogen envelope and requires detailed hydrodynamical modelling.
+In the B12 modelling roughly half the explosion energy is deposited as thermal energy in the core but most of this is lost before shock breakout due to expansion.
+Only a small fraction of the explosion energy is deposited as thermal energy in the envelope and it is the cooling of this, both by expansion and radiative diffusion, that gives rise to the strong decline of the bolometric luminosity.
+The shape and extent of the bolometric lightcurve in the explosion energy powered phase depends on the mass, radius, density profile and composition of the envelope and, as discussed in B12, requires detailed hydrodynamical modelling.

-The subsequent Ni powered phase is well covered by our data and the bolometric lightcurve (Fig. 7) shows the characteristics common to all Type I and IIb SNe; a rise to peak luminosity followed by a decline phase and a subsequent tail phase with a roughly linear decline rate.
+The subsequent 56Ni powered phase is well covered by our data and the bolometric lightcurve (Fig. 8) shows the characteristics common to all Type I and IIb SNe; a rise to peak luminosity followed by a decline phase and a subsequent tail phase with a roughly linear decline rate.
 These characteristics can be qualitatively understood by approximate models such as the ones by Arnett (1982) or Imshennik & Popov (1992).
-The rising phase is caused by radiative diffusion of the energy deposited in the ejecta by the $\gamma$ -rays.
+The rising phase is caused by radiative diffusion of the energy deposited in the ejecta by the γ -rays.
 The radioactive heating decreases with time and so does the diffusion time because the ejecta are expanding.
 As shown by Arnett (1982) the luminosity peak is reached when the radioactive heating equals the cooling by radiative diffusion.
 During the subsequent decline phase the diffusion time continues to decrease until the SN reaches the tail phase where the diffusion time is negligible and the luminosity equals the radioactive heating (instant diffusion).
-The shape of the tail is not exactly linear but is modulated by a term determined by the decreasing optical depth for $\gamma$ -rays as the ejecta continue to expand.
+The shape of the tail is not exactly linear but is modulated by a term determined by the decreasing optical depth for γ -rays as the ejecta continue to expand.

-From approximate models the qualitative dependence of the bolometric lightcurve in the Ni powered phase on basic parameters as the explosion energy, ejecta mass and mass of ejected Ni can be understood.
-Increasing the explosion energy will increase the expansion velocities which will decrease the diffusion time for thermal radiation and the optical depth for $\gamma$ -rays.
+From approximate models the qualitative dependence of the bolometric lightcurve in the 56Ni powered phase on basic parameters as the explosion energy, ejecta mass and mass of ejected 56Ni can be understood.
+Increasing the explosion energy will increase the expansion velocities which will decrease the diffusion time for thermal radiation and the optical depth for γ -rays.
 Increasing the ejecta mass will have the opposite effect but, as the optical depth $\tau \propto (M^2/E)$ and the diffusion time $t_d \propto (M^3/E)^{1/4}$ (Arnett 1982), the bolometric lightcurve depends stronger on the ejecta mass than on the explosion energy.
 Either an increase of the explosion energy or a decrease of the ejecta mass will result in an earlier and more luminous peak of the bolometric lightcurve whereas the tail luminosity will be decreased.
-Increasing the mass of Ni will increase the radioactive heating and thus result in an overall increase of the luminosity and in fact corresponds to a pure scaling in the approximate models.
-The distribution of Ni also affects the lightcurve and if the Ni is distributed further out in the ejecta the lightcurve will rise faster to the peak because of the decreased diffusion time for thermal radiation and have a lower luminosity on the tail because of the decreased optical depth for $\gamma$ -rays.
+Increasing the mass of 56Ni will increase the radioactive heating and thus result in an overall increase of the luminosity and in fact corresponds to a pure scaling in the approximate models.
+The distribution of 56Ni also affects the lightcurve and if the 56Ni is distributed further out in the ejecta the lightcurve will rise faster to the peak because of the decreased diffusion time for thermal radiation and have a lower luminosity on the tail because of the decreased optical depth for γ -rays.
 As shown in figures 2, 4, 5 and 6 in B12 all these qualitative dependencies are well followed by the hydrodynamical models.